Randal Grichuk Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.15).
+- The Marlins have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.

+- Marlins pitchers combine to surrender 110 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

+- The Marlins will send Cueto (0-1) to the mound for his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.